clibuilder/clibuilder/README.md

 ## PluginCli

-`PluginCli` allows you to build plugins to add commands to your application. i.e. You can build your application is a distributed fashion.
+`PluginCli` allows you to build plugins to add commands to your application. i.e. You can build your application in a distributed fashion.

 ```ts
 import { PluginCli } from 'clibuilder'